NVlabs/RADIO/README.md

 ## News/Release
+- [10.2.2024] 🔥🔥 RADIOv2.5 ViT-H/16 model is released.
+We have also released \[[PHI-S: Distribution Balancing for Label-Free Multi-Teacher Distillation](https://arxiv.org/abs/2410.01680)\] to ArXiv that details one of the major algorithm updates behind the version 2.5 releases.
 - [7.22.2024] 🔥 RADIOv2.5 ViT-B/16 and ViT-L/16 are released.
 For VLLM tasks, RADIOv2.5-B is as good or better than RADIOv2, and RADIOv2.5-L is much better!
 See [tech report](./RADIOv2.5_tech_report.md).
 - [4.30.2024] 🔥 README is updated with more metrics, Arxiv is updated with new results.
 - [3.21.2024] 🔥 RADIOv2.1 is released.
 Trained in bf16, improves metrics!